 About the Programme

-The doctoral programme in Landscape & Urban Studies at the Department of Architecture addresses contemporary issues of urban and environmental transformation.
+The Doctoral programme in Landscape and Urban Studies at the Department of Architecture’s Institute of Landscape and Urban Studies addresses contemporary issues of urban and environmental transformation.
 Research spans the disciplines of architecture, landscape architecture, urban design, territorial planning and social sciences.
-It investigates the production of landscape and the urbanization of the territory through a range of different scales, from the local to the global.
-This may include studies in landscape and designed ecologies, urban design strategies, energy and food production, material stocks and flows, health and socio-economic development, which address pressing environmental challenges qualitatively and quantitatively.
-The doctoral programme seeks to promote a critical discourse and encourages researchers to take an independent, inventive, and proactive stance on how to engage with present and future processes of urbanization within a context of ongoing environmental change.
+Focusing on the production of landscape, territory and human settlements through a range of different scales, from the local to the global, this may include studies in landscape and designed ecologies, design strategies, energy and food production, material stocks and flows, health and socio-economic development.
+The doctoral programme seeks to promote a critical discourse, qualitatively and quantitatively addressing pressing environmental and social challenges, and aspires to cultivate independent, inventive, and proactive research that engages with processes of environmental change within their broader cultural, economic, political, social, historical and theoretical context.

 - Chair of History and Theory of Urban Design, Prof. Dr. Tom Avermaete